3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. image:: pictures/Tadbit_for_IMP_fransua_11_2.png

 Calculating TADs takes significant CPU time.
-Thus, it is a good idea to save the results and reload them when needed.
+Thus, it is a good idea to save the results and reload them when
+ needed:

 ::

     # Save the TAD definition for all experiments.
 To re-load a chromosome use the load_chromosome() function.
     my_chrom.save_chromosome('my_chrom.tdb')

-Align the three experiments (TAD borders) and visualize it.
+Align the three experiments (TAD borders) and visualize the alignment:

 ::